|Purpose:||Inform University personnel of the policies and procedures required to establish and settle operational advances.|

 - The department prepares a new Distribution of Income and Expense (DI) for the actual expenses incurred.
 The Record of Operational Advance Expenditures and receipts must be forwarded to FSO-Operations with a copy of the original DV cover sheet.
 The DI should credit the original account object code 8310 (in the "From" line) and debit the appropriate account(s) and expenditure object code(s) (in the "To" line).

-- Expenditures: Supported in detail with the Record of Operational Advance Expenditures (or equivalent expense summary form) and original itemized receipts.
+- Expenditures: Supported in detail with the Operational Advance Expenditure Record (or equivalent expense summary form) and original itemized receipts.

-- Final settlement of the advance with a balance due back to the University: Do not send cash.
-Submit a check or money order made payable to the University of Arizona, from the individual who used the advance.
+- If a balance is due back to the University, do not send cash.
+Submit a check or money order made payable to the University of Arizona.
 Make the deposit through the Bursar's Office using a Cash Receipt.